gigety/gigety/README.md

 The first milestone has been branched off to https://github.com/gigety/gigety/tree/gigety-non-reactive.

 Gigety milestone 2 will be full of migrations and new feautures:

-This is in hope to ease development of new features.
+* eased development / testing and deployment of new features.
-Also to improve testing and enhance the control of deployments.
+* improved testing all around
-We hope to include new options for scalability as well.
+* new options for scalability
+* application monitoring
+* enhanced deployment options

 * Spring Cloud Gateway
 * Spring 5 Oauth2